Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: How Are Mixed Reality HUIs Used?

 \ro{Parallel usage is predominant.} We found that \textit{parallel} usage of multiple \components{} is by far the most predominant design choice.
 We think the reasons are twofold.
 (1)~\textit{Parallel} usage offers greater design possibilities.
 In contrast, \textit{exclusive} (and to some extent \textit{serial}) usage considers one \component{} at a time, thus limiting the design potential.
 (2)~As the time between using different \components{} \textit{exclusively} increases, it becomes harder to see the whole system as one coherent interface---and harder to classify.
 Systems with \textit{exclusive} usage might be better described as \textit{cross-reality}, which is concerned with the general usage of multiple systems in different \textQuote{realities}.

-\ro{Optical see-through is the prevalent hardware choice, despite its drawbacks.} AR HWDs~\numberbox{63}{59} were the most common MR \component{}.
-Although current VST HWDs~\numberbox{13}{59} offer a wider field of view for digital content~\cite{normand2018enlarging}, the use of OST HWDs~\numberbox{50}{1} was much more prevalent.
+\ro{Optical see-through is the prevalent hardware choice, despite its drawbacks.} AR HWDs~\numberbox{87} were the most common MR \component{}.
+Although current VST HWDs~\numberbox{22} offer a wider field of view for digital content~\cite{normand2018enlarging}, the use of OST HWDs~\numberbox{69} was much more prevalent.
 We attribute this to (1)~the unrestricted real-world field of view of OST HWDs greatly facilitating interaction with 2D \components{}; (2)~using OST HWDs further emphasizes the complementary nature of \hui{}s, as the addition of a secondary \component{} offsets the drawbacks of the AR HWD; and (3)~VST HWDs having only recently matured enough to be used in conjunction with other devices (\eg in terms of text legibility due to limited pass-through resolution).
 We also observed a steady increase in empirical contributions over the past years, indicating that the hardware is now mature enough to conduct studies that are not confounded by hardware restrictions.

-\ro{Lack of collaborative \replace{augmented hybrid user interfaces}{systems.}} Our corpus shows a distinct lack of multi-user systems~\numberbox{19}{67}, especially within public spaces~\numberbox{0}{60}.
-Although there is a great deal of work in the field of computer-supported cooperative work~(CSCW) for collaboration across asymmetric devices---which we intentionally excluded from our survey---we see great potential in the use of \replace{aHUIs}{\huisubset{}s} in collaborative scenarios.
+\ro{Lack of collaborative systems.} Our corpus shows a distinct lack of multi-user systems~\numberbox{21}, especially within public spaces~\numberbox{2}.
+Although there is a great deal of work in the field of computer-supported cooperative work~(CSCW) for collaboration across asymmetric devices---which we intentionally excluded from our survey---we see great potential in the use of \huisubset{}s in collaborative scenarios.